prashant-kikani/prashant-kikani.github.io/_posts/2020-11-2-best-quotes-2.markdown

 > "Those who fly solo have the strongest wings." -Unknown

 Flying solo requires many things which are not required in following crowds.
-It takes courage & an extra amount of thinking to go solo on un-discovered paths.
+It takes courage & an extra amount of thinking to go solo on undiscovered paths.

 <hr style="height:0px; color:rgb(240,240,240); background-color:#DCDCDC;"><br/>